ayumifuji/GL_ice_analysis/README.md

 ## Usage
+### Set up environment
+A Python environment is needed.
+The Anaconda distribution is popular and easy to install (see https://www.anaconda.com/download).
+There are others.

 ### download.sh

 Edit "date_start" and "date_end" in the header to specify the time range for which you'd like to download files.